JoryHogeveen/off-canvas-sidebars/readme.txt

 This plugin should work with most themes and plugins although I can't be sure for all use-cases.
 At this point it's still a 0.x version...
 If the plugin does not work for your theme, please let me know through the support and add a plugins and themes list and I will take a look!

-= Overview / Features =

-*	Add off-canvas sidebars to the left, right, top and bottom of your website
-*	You can add the control buttons with a widget, a menu item or with custom code, [click here for documentation](https://www.adchsm.com/slidebars/help/usage/ "click here for documentation")
-*	Various customisation options under the Appearances menu

 = It's not working! / I found a bug! =